-There are 29,571 ways to make money online (you’ll see headlines like this all the time).
-I want you to ignore those “shiny object articles” and pay attention – I’m not just going to teach you how to make money online, I’m going to teach you an entire framework for leveraging the internet to escape the rat race and do what you love without limitations.
+There are 29,571 ways to make money online (you’ll see plenty of headlines like this).
+Ignore all the “get rich quick” stuff and pay attention – I’m not just going to teach you how to make money online, I’m going to teach you an entire framework for using the internet to acquire the ultimate freedom in life.

 You want to make real money online and I want to help you do exactly that.

 Why?
 Because you’re among one of the first generations that has the ability to leverage the internet to supplement your income, if not completely replace your income and achieve location independence and time independence.